MJ Melendez Preview, Player Props: Royals vs. Pirates

 MJ Melendez At The Plate

-- In 8.9% of his games this season, he has hit a long ball, and 2.4% of his trips to the dish.

-- In 29 games this year (23.4%), Melendez has picked up an RBI, and in 12 of those games (9.7%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 23.2% of his games this year, Melendez has had at least one RBI.
+He's picked up more than one in 9.6% and driven in three or more of his team's runs in two contests.

-- He has scored in 35.5% of his games this year, with two or more runs scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.